 Richard is working with in-country partners to help meet the emergency needs of this refugee population.
 Floods throughout Bangladesh during August and September destroyed towns, uprooted crops, and made many families homeless.
 More than 1,000 deaths are recorded.
 New floods came in October.
 As in past years, Conscience International has provided funds to help purchase seed corn for farmers who have lost their crops, without which their families will starve within months.
 In large parts of Bangladesh many people live below the poverty line of $1.90 per day.

-Please help support our continuing work in Bangladesh by making a tax-deductible donation in any amount on this secure website, or mail checks to Conscience International, 110 Mansell Circle, Suite 106, Roswell, GA USA 30075.
+Please help support our continuing work in Bangladesh by making a tax-deductible donation in any amount on this secure website, or mail checks to Conscience International, 44 Milton Ave., Suite 122, Alpharetta, GA USA 30009.